 Harvest aids are basically classed in three categories - desiccants, defoliants, and boll openers.
-Desiccants (paraguat formulations such as Gramoxone Inteon and various tank-mixes) dry down the plant by causing the cells to rupture.
+Desiccants (paraquat formulations such as Gramoxone Inteon, Firestorm and various tank-mixes) dry down the plant by causing the cells to rupture.
 The old "rule of thumb" is that desiccants are normally applied when approximately 80 percent of the productive bolls are open, or at 2-3 nodes above cracked boll.
-However, if sufficient numbers of bolls are mature, then these materials may be applied to somewhat lower percent open boll fields.
-Gramoxone Max is now out of the market and Gramoxone Inteon has replaced it.
-Paraguat is the active ingredient in both formulations.
-The most important change noted is in pounds of active ingredient per gallon.
-Gramoxone Max is a 3 lb/gallon formulation, whereas the Gramoxone Inteon is 2 lb/gallon.
-Gramoxone Inteon is a more "applicator friendly" formulation.
-A conversion table that provides equivalent active ingredient rates in lb/acre for both formulations can be found in the Decision Aid Table section of this publication.
-A 24(c) special local needs (SLN) label has been granted by the Texas Department of Agriculture (TDA) for Gramoxone Inteon for most of Texas.
+However if sufficient numbers of bolls are mature, based on the knife test, then these chemicals may be applied to somewhat lower percent open boll fields.
+Gramaxone Inteon and Firestorm are similar products in that paraquat is the active ingredient per gallon.
+Gramoxone Inteon is a 2 Ib/gallon formulation, whereas Firestorm is a 3 Ib/gallon product.
+A conversion table that provides equivalent active ingredient rates in Ib/acre for both formulations can be found in the Decision Aid Table section of this publication.
+A 24© special local needs (SLN) label has been granted by the Texas Department of Agriculture (TDA) for Gramoxone Inteon for most of Texas.
 This SLN has approved higher use rates for desiccation of stripper harvested cotton.
+However, an SLN label has yet to be granted for Firestorm which currently has a maximum use rate of 1.3 pts/acre per season as a cotton harvest aid.

-Applications of Gramoxone Inteon made in the late afternoon prior to a bright, sunny, day appear to enhance the effectiveness of desiccation and tend to increase regrowth control.
-Use of non-ionic surfactant (NIS) at the rate of 0.5% volume/volume (v/v) with paraguat is suggested.
+Applications of Gramoxone Inteon or Firestorm made in the late afternoon prior to a bright, sunny day appear to enhance the effectiveness of desiccation and tend to increase regrowth control.
+Use of nonionic surfactant (NIS) at a minimum rate of 0.125% or 0.25% volume/volume (v/v), depending on the % concentration of surface-active agent (see individual labels) with paraquat is suggested.
 It may be necessary to increase the NIS rate to 1% v/v and spray late in the day to effectively desiccate some fields.
-In some years, Aim 2EC and ET 2.5%EC (see product descriptions below in the defoliant section) when applied at higher rates works well to desiccate juvenile growth and regrowth, which is many times difficult to accomplish with paraguat.
+In some years, Aim 2EC, Blizzard, ET 2.5%EC, or Resource (see product descriptions below in the defoliant section) when applied at higher rates work well to desiccate juvenile growth and regrowth, which is many times difficult to accomplish with paraquat.